Teradata/stacki-wiki/wiki/Configuration/Partitioning-Configuration.md

 While a host is installing, after it partitions its disks, it will send a message to the frontend to instruct it to set the  _nukedisks_ attribute back to _false_.

 This ensures that the disks will not be reconfigured on the next installation.

+Its benefit is less obvious if you're using "xfs" but it's very obvious if you're still using "ext4."
+(Why are you still using ext4?)